-Peripheral neuropathy often affects the feet, legs, hands, and arms, reducing quality of life and mobility.
-It is commonly caused by diabetes, infections, injuries, toxins, and some medications, though it can occur without an identifiable cause.
+Peripheral neuropathy often impacts areas such as the feet, legs, hands, and arms, affecting mobility and quality of life.
+Common causes include diabetes, infections, injuries, toxins, and certain medications, though it can occur without an identifiable cause.

-Diabetic neuropathy is the leading cause of peripheral neuropathy, affecting up to 50% of individuals with diabetes.
-Chronic high blood sugar levels can damage the blood vessels that feed nerves, especially in the feet and hands, causing symptoms like numbness, tingling, and pain.
+Diabetic peripheral neuropathy is predominant form, impacting up to 50% of individuals with diabetes.
+Persistent high blood sugar levels damage blood vesels that nourish nerves, particularly in the feet and hands, leading to symptoms like numbness, tingling, and pian.

 Conditions like rheumatoid arthritis, lupus, and Guillain-Barré syndrome cause the immune system to attack the body’s nerves, leading to inflammation and nerve damage.